Expose services of type LoadBalancer¶

 Create a file named

-with the following configuration:apiVersion: apps/v1 kind: Deployment metadata: name: apache labels: name: apache spec: selector: matchLabels: app: apache replicas: 8 template: metadata: labels: app: apache spec: containers: - name: apache image: httpd:latest ports: - name: http containerPort: 80 imagePullPolicy: IfNotPresent
+apache-deployment.yamlwith the following configuration:apiVersion: apps/v1 kind: Deployment metadata: name: apache labels: name: apache spec: selector: matchLabels: app: apache replicas: 8 template: metadata: labels: app: apache spec: containers: - name: apache image: httpd:latest ports: - name: http containerPort: 80 imagePullPolicy: IfNotPresent -

 Deploy the

-application using the following command:kubectl create -f apache-deployment.yaml
+apacheapplication using the following command:kubectl create -f apache-deployment.yaml -

 Verify if the pods are running using the following: